Cross-Release Shared Utility Code Reuse

 rtwtypes.hfile that you want to include in your integration, copy the corresponding

-#definestatement into your master copy of
+#definestatement into your central copy of

 In R2015a, the zero-crossing definitions moved from

 rtwtypes.hfile that is compatible with generated model code from different releases, in your central copy of